How the IRS Uses Your Bank Records in an Audit or Investigation

 Frequently Asked Questions

-Can the IRS see my bank account without my permission?
+Can the IRS access my bank accounts directly?

 📣 About the Author